run-ai/docs/docs/Researcher/scheduling/fractions.md

     * When it comes to Kubernete, NVIDIA defines a concept called [MIG Strategy](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html#mig-strategies){target=_blank}.
 With Run:AI you must set the MIG strategy to `mixed`.
     * Run:AI currently supports only A100 nodes with 40GB RAM (if you need support for A30 or A100 with 80GB RAM, please contact Run:AI customer support).

-## Fractions and Dynamic MIG together.
+## Mixing Fractions and Dynamic MIG

 Given a specific node, the IT administrator can decide whether to use one technology or the other.
 When the Researcher asks for a specific amount of GPU memory, Run:AI will either provide it on an annotated node by dynamically allocating a MIG partition, or use a different node using the fractions technology.